benjo121ben/Discord-Bot-DnD-BitD/README.md

 ## Technologies and Assets
 <strong>Project is created with Python: 3.10.
 For packages see [requirements.txt](requirements.txt)</strong>
-All of the functionality works via discords slash command system.
+All of the functionality works via discord's slash command system.

 ### Devils bargain card deck